UH System Policies and Procedures

 d.
 Due to the current University of Hawaii Kuali Financial System (KFS) limitations, Back up Withholding is not possible.
 This means if the U.S. TIN is not provided or refused by the recipient, no payment can be made by the university.
 This applies to individuals who are U.S. Citizens or Resident Aliens for tax purposes.

 a.
 Campus/Department Office

 (2) For 1099-MISC Reportable Payments, if this is an initial payment to an individual, obtain Form WH-1 "Statement of Citizenship and Federal Tax Status" (Attachment 2) from the payee.
 This form is used to determine citizenship and resident status of payee and if needed to obtain applicable forms.
-If payee previously completed a Form WH-1 (within a Calendar Year) and if there has not been any change in the information provided, a new Form WH-1 is not required.
-If payee is a nonindividual, information could be obtained by searching the KFS vendor master.
+If payee previously completed a Form WH-1 (within a Calendar Year) and if there has not been any changes in the information provided, a new Form WH-1 is not required.
+If payee is an nonindividual, information could be obtained by searching the KFS vendor master.
 If the vendor is not listed in the KFS vendor master, use IRS Form W-9 to obtain the necessary information needed to create the vendor in the system.

 b.
 Disbursing Office

 (a) Review PREQ and/or Disbursement Vouchers (DV) requests for propriety and completeness.
 Invoices and receipts must be provided and attached to the payment request.
 Amounts will only be paid upon receipt of proper documentation.

 (b) If the required documentation have not been attached to the payment request, the payment will be disapproved.